pdogg/jt65stego/README.md

 jt65stego
 =========

-This tool has been developed by pdoog and thedukezip for the purposes of theoretical study and education on the topic of steganography in the JT65 amateur radio protocol.
+This tool has been developed by pdogg and thedukezip for the purposes of theoretical study and education on the topic of steganography in the JT65 amateur radio protocol.